abhiishek892/07_ABHISHEK-KUMAR_202401100300007/README.md

 4. Prediction: Predict the health risk levels for the test data.
 5. Evaluation: Calculate performance metrics like accuracy, precision, and recall.
 6. Visualization: Generate a heatmap of the confusion matrix to visualize model performance.
+Alogorith used:
+   Random Forest:Random Forest is an ensemble learning algorithm that builds multiple decision trees and combines their results (via majority vote) to improve classification or regression accuracy.